Pdleon/pdleon.github.io/_posts/2021-05-12-Teams Outbound Caller ID Mask with a Resource Account.md

 ```powershell
  New-CsGroupPolicyAssignment -GroupId xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -PolicyType CallingLineIdentity -PolicyName "OfficeCallerID" -rank 1
 ```
-The policy now is assigned to a group and the hierarchy of assignments is direct|group|global
+The policy now is assigned to a group and the hierarchy of assignment is direct->group->global

 ![](../assets/images/CallerIDPolicyGroup.png)